33-Year-Old Third Baseman – Free Agent

 Chris Johnson Contract Information:

-Signed a one-year contract with the Marlins in January of 2016.
+Signed a minor-league contract with the Orioles in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Johnson – simply subscribe now.